Who we are

 How to contact us

-You can contact the office of the parish of St Paul’s, St Stephen & Holy Trinity, by using the Contact Us facility.
+You can contact the office of the parish of St Paul and St Stephen with Holy Trinity, by using the Contact Us facility.

 How we protect your data

 This website is hosted by TSOHost in their private, secure data centre in the UK.
-As a charity, PCC of St Paul, St Stephen & Holy Trinity is grateful that TSOHost hosts our website for free.
-When accessing this website using the URL https://stpaulsnewport.org.uk, TSOHost secures all data transmitted to or received by this website through the free SSL programme provided by Let’s Encrypt.
+When accessing this website using the URL https://stpaulsandststephens.org.uk, TSOHost secures all data transmitted to or received by this website through the free SSL programme provided by Let’s Encrypt.

 What data breach procedures we have in place